Why Choose Us?

 Spring is tornado season in the South with 50% of all tornadoes occurring between the months of April and June.
 Most tornadoes occur between noon and sunset.
 However, tornadoes are unpredictable, and can occur any time, day or night, January through December.
 The eastern 2/3 of the United States has the greatest concentration of tornadoes on earth.
 Thunderstorms and their attendant tornadoes typically move northeasterly or easterly, but tornado tracks can be erratic.
 Tornadoes move forward at speeds ranging from nearly stationary to 60 M.P.H. or more.
 Measurements from the Doppler Radar give top speeds in the 250-300 M.P.H. range.
 Safe rooms not only protect you from storms but can also offer protection for you and your valuables from thieves and from those wishing you or your family harm.

-When we started checking into building underground shelters, we were very thorough.
+When we began checking into building underground storm shelters, we were very thorough.
 We talked to several engineers about the structure, strength, and durability of different types of shelters.
-We were interested in fiberglass shelters because they were cheaper, light, and easy to install.
-We were warned that a fiberglass shelter is not safe from a severe tornado.
-Then we started researching concrete shelters.
-Again, these shelters have many bad points.
-The concrete walls sweat and often become moldy inside.
+We were interested in fiberglass storm shelters because they were cheap, light, and easy to install.
+We were warned that a fiberglass storm shelter is not safe from a severe tornado.
+Then we started researching concrete storm shelters.
+Again, concrete storm shelters have many bad points.
+The walls in a concrete storm shelter sweat and often become moldy inside.
 Sometimes the concrete cracks and seeps water.
-Then, we thoroughly checked into metal shelters, and found that if coated properly, they are safe, long-lasting, and stay dry inside.
-Compare our shelters to any other on the market.
+Then, we thoroughly checked into steel storm shelters, and found that if coated properly, they are safe, long-lasting, and stay dry inside.
+Compare our above ground storm shelters, underground storm shelters, or safe rooms to any other on the market.
 They are better than any we have found.
-You might find a cheaper shelter, but it will not have the quality of our shelters.
+You might find a cheaper storm shelter or safe room, but it will not match the quality and safety of ours.

 Who We Are?